11th ANNUAL HAWAI‘I BELLY DANCE CONVENTION TO SHOWCASE MIDDLE EASTERN DANCE OCT. 8-12TH

 “We’re excited to announce the tenth annual Hawai‘i Belly Dance Convention.
 This gathering brings some of the best belly dancers in the world to Honolulu to share their knowledge, talent, and passion!” said convention founder Malia Delapenia.
 “Whether you’re a dancer, dance fan or just enjoy the art of Middle Eastern dance and music, we hope you’ll join us this October.”

-The five-day event kicks off with the Shimmy Showcase gala on Friday, October 10 at the Honolulu Museum of Art’s Doris Duke Theatre.
-Due to overwhelming demand last year, there will be two different shows this year.
+The five-day event with the Shimmy Showcase gala on Friday, October 9 at the Honolulu Museum of Art’s Doris Duke Theatre.
+Duo Feature! .
 A 6 p.m. show will present a bright, upbeat belly dance performance for the whole family.
 A second show at 8 p.m. will present more edgy, sensual, fusion performances for an audience 18 years and older.

 The Shimmy Showcase is an opportunity for convention participants to see their teachers in action, and for everyone to appreciate the enchanting art of Middle Eastern dance.
 The show will be preceded by a no-host reception with special preview performances.
 General tickets for each show are $25, museum members and children under 16 $20, and VIP reserved seating is $50.
 General tickets for both shows are $40 in advance, $30 for museum members.

-The Shimmy with Aloha workshops, now in their sixth year, will be held at the Neal Blaisdell Center on Saturday and Sunday, October 11 and 12.
+The Shimmy with Aloha workshops, now in their seventh year, will be held at the Neal Blaisdell Center on Saturday and Sunday, October 10 and 11.
 The workshops will cover topics ranging from Folkloric Dance (Moroccan Chikhat, Egyptian Saidi, and Lebanese Dabke) to tribal & modern fusion belly dance techniques.
 The teachers bring decades of experience to each workshop, and offerings will be available for belly dancers at all levels of experience.
-Individual workshops are $40-$70 each, or sign up for the entire weekend of seminars and lectures (18 hours) for $350.
+Individual workshops are $40-$70 each, or sign up for the entire weekend of seminars and lectures.